Are you eating too much sodium?

 Because blood pressure typically rises with age, reducing sodium intake may be particularly important for older adults.
 Reducing daily sodium intake to 1,500 mg lowers blood pressure even more than the general 2,300 mg recommendation, according to the FDA.

 Chances are, you are eating more sodium than you know.
 Where is all of that sodium coming from?
 It’s not the saltshaker on the table.
-Restaurant, processed, and prepackaged foods like frozen meals account for more than 75 percent of the sodium that Americans eat.
+Restaurant, processed, and prepackaged foods like frozen meals account for more than of the sodium that Americans eat.
 Sodium is widely used in packaged foods to preserve, thicken, or enhance flavor.
 Even foods that don’t taste salty may have high levels of sodium.

 What to look for